jirahandler/ftag-r21-legacy/README.md

 lsetup rucio
 lsetup panda
 ```
-Then from the `run` directory edit the `../source/FlavourTagPerformanceFramework/scripts/grid-submit.sh` with the datasets you want to run over.
+Then from the `run/` directory edit the `../source/FlavourTagPerformanceFramework/scripts/grid-submit.sh` with the datasets you want to run over.

-Then from the `run` directory itself excecute `grid-submit.sh` :
+Then from the `run/` directory itself excecute `grid-submit.sh` :

 ```
 ../source/FlavourTagPerformanceFramework/scripts/grid-submit.sh